SozinM/quota_manager/README.md

 1. Clone repo on a server that will run API
 2. Make sure that docker is up to date
-3. Run `docker-compose run test` to run tests for api
+3. Run `docker-compose up test` to run tests for api
-4. Run `docker-compose run api` to start api server
+4. Run `docker-compose up api` to start api server
+5. Enter the container`docker exec -it %(api_container_id) /bin/bash`

-Api will be accesable on localhost:8000
+6. Create superuser via `python manager.py createsuperuser` Api will be accessable on localhost:8000

 ## Endpoints